jonathanstowe/CouchDB/README.md

 ## Licence and Copyright

-This is free software, please see the LICENCE file for details.
+This is free software, please see the [LICENCE](LICENCE) file for details.

-© Jonathan Stowe 2015, 2016
+© Jonathan Stowe 2015, 2016, 2017